koalamer/vsc-labeled-bookmarks/README.md

 * or by clearing all the flags using `ctrl+alt+b f`

 Or you can delete them using `ctrl+alt+b d` and selecting them manually.

-## Status Bar

-The current active group and the number of bookmarks within it are displayed in the status bar.

 ## Known Issues